cvs-health/testaro/README.md

 Autotest also contains some utilities that perform useful work.
 These are called _procs_ and are located in the `procs` directory.
 Procs belong to two categories:
 - _Report procs_ convert one or more reports to different reports.
 - _Script procs_ help create scripts.
+- _Test procs_ contain code that is used by multiple tests.

 Comments at the beginning of each proc describe what the proc does.